Skip to main content

 • A list of the bodies notified of the application and an indication of the date they were notified,

-• A list of any other public notices or other public consultations, and an indication of the date or dates of such notice(s) or consultations (including any notice or consultation required by the Board and indicated to the prospective applicant in pre-application discussions),
+• A list of any other public notices or other public consultations, and an indication of the date or dates of such notice(s) or consultations (including any notice or consultation required by the Commission and indicated to the prospective applicant in pre-application discussions),

 • The application fee is payable when the application is being lodged.

 Application documents, including the EIAR and the NIS where relevant, must be comprehensive and complete on lodgment of the application.
 The holding of an oral hearing should not be automatically expected with all cases and should not be regarded as a stage in the process where deficiencies can be corrected.
-Attention is drawn to the Board's power under s.37E(2) to refuse to deal with any application where the Board considers that the application or EIAR is inadequate or incomplete, and to the Board's absolute discretion as to whether an oral hearing should be held in any particular case.
+Attention is drawn to the Commission's power under s.37E(2) to refuse to deal with any application where the Commission considers that the application or EIAR is inadequate or incomplete, and to the Commission's absolute discretion as to whether an oral hearing should be held in any particular case.
 Unsolicited additional information in the form of survey material or reports generally should not be submitted following lodgement of the application and may be returned to the Applicant.
 Any unsolicited information lodged in exceptional circumstances only should be confined to non-contentious matters such as clarification of particulars already submitted (as per the Development Management Guidelines 2007).
-This also applies where the applicant is requested by the Board to respond to observations made in advance of an oral hearing.
+This also applies where the applicant is requested by the Commission to respond to observations made in advance of an oral hearing.

 5.3.2 Copies to Planning Authority

-Before an application for permission is made to the Board, the applicant will be required to send a prescribed number of copies of the application and the EIAR/NIS to the relevant planning authority in whose area the proposed development would be situate.
+Before an application for permission is made to the Commission, the applicant will be required to send a prescribed number of copies of the application and the EIAR/NIS to the relevant planning authority in whose area the proposed development would be situate.

 5.3.3 Copy to Prescribed Bodies